A ghostly set of images, and a glimpse of border danger

 While such debates happen, thousands of migrants from Mexico, Central America, and countries further south are arriving every day to the Mexico-U.S. border.
 Many are fleeing violence or other hardships in their home countries.
 Others are simply looking for better economic opportunities.
 They arrive by boat or wade through the Rio Grande River in Texas, or come on land into California, Arizona and New Mexico.

 Many are children traveling alone.
-Border authorities encountered more than 9,000 children without a parent in February, the highest single month since May 2019, when 11,000 unaccompanied minors came to the border.
+Border authorities encountered more than 9,000 children without a parent in February, the highest single month since May 2019, when more than 11,000 unaccompanied minors came to the border.

 Unlike their parents in many situations, all unaccompanied minors are allowed to stay in the U.S. That dynamic has prompted many parents to either send kids on the journey to America alone, or get to the border and let them go the rest of the way.
 Most end up at least temporarily in shelters that are currently way beyond capacity.